-The FASB issued Interpretation No. 48 ("FIN-48"), "Accounting for Uncertainty in Income Taxes-An Interpretation of FASB Statement No. 109."
-FIN-48 recognizes that the ultimate deductibility of positions taken or expected to be taken on tax returns is often uncertain.
-It provides guidance on when tax positions claimed by an entity can be recognized ( recognition ) and guidance on the dollar amount at which those positions are recorded ( measurement ).
+The ultimate deductibility of positions taken or expected to be taken on tax returns is often uncertain.
 In order to recognize the benefits associated with a tax position taken (i.e., generally a deduction on a corporation's tax return), the entity must conclude that the ultimate allowability of the deduction is more likely than not.
 If the ultimate allowability of the tax position exceeds 50% (i.e., it is more likely than not), the benefit associated with the position is recognized at the largest dollar amount that has more than a 50% likelihood of being realized upon ultimate settlement.
-Differences between tax positions taken in a tax return and recognized in accordance with FIN-48 will generally result in (1) an increase in income taxes currently payable or a reduction in an income tax refund receivable or (2) an increase in a deferred tax liability or a decrease in a deferred tax asset, or both (1) and (2).

-FIN-48 also provides guidance on:
+Differences between tax positions taken in a tax return and recognized will generally result in (1) an increase in income taxes currently payable or a reduction in an income tax refund receivable or (2) an increase in a deferred tax liability or a decrease in a deferred tax asset, or both (1) and (2).
+When accounting for uncertainty in income taxes, the Income Tax Topic of the FASB Accounting Standards Codification also provides guidance on: